la-rebelion/website/_posts/2021-09-29-from-document-to-code.md

 ---
 layout: post
-title: From Document to Code
+title: From Document to Code All in Sync
 date: 2021-09-29 13:32:20 -0600
 description:  > # this means to ignore newlines until next YAML property
     Some tools generate documentation from code, FroDoc is a tool to generate code